 Paging Doctor Pooch

-The health field has discovered the healing power of pets, from offering companionship to real medical benefits.
+The the healing power of pets—from companionship to real medical benefits.

 In doctor's offices, hospitals and nursing homes all over the country, a special group of caregivers are devoting their lives to helping the ill, injured and elderly.
 Tirelessly giving and always ready to work, these important members of the medical community have healed and cheered countless patients—offering solace, easing their pain and bringing them hope for the future.
 In return, they only ask for one thing: dog biscuits.